coder-academy/student-schedule/term-1/week-5/day-3/DailyPlanT1-W5-D3.md

 Add files and metatags to your portfolio website for search engine and social media optimisation.

-### robot.txt
+### robots.txt

-robot.txt file is to specify how you would like your site to be crawled, what pages should be found and indexed during the crawl and what should not be.
+robots.txt file is to specify how you would like your site to be crawled, what pages should be found and indexed during the crawl and what should not be.